On this page you can find out how to cast your vote by post at an election or referendum in the UK.

-After completing the form, you'll need to print it, sign it, and send it back to your local electoral registration office.
+After completing the form, you'll need to print it, sign it, and send it back to your local authority.

 When will I receive my ballot papers?

-Once you've got it, mark your vote on the ballot paper and make sure you send it back so that it arrives by 10pm on the day of the election or referendum.
+Once you've got it, mark your vote on the ballot paper and make sure you send it back so that it arrives by 10pm on election day.
 If it arrives later than this, your vote won't be counted.

 1. When you get your postal voting papers

 - Make sure they are not left where someone else can pick them up

 - Complete your ballot paper in secret, on your own

 - Don't let anyone else vote for you

 - Don't let anyone else see your vote